MazeMap/URL-API/URL-API.md

 Defining a custom zoom
 ----------------------
-To override the default zoom, use the `zoom` parameter.
+To override the default zoom:

 ```
 http://use.mazemap.com/?campusid=1&zoom=17